 Unfortunately, many young people are still in need of representation to avoid being sent back to dangerous situations in their home countries.
 Attorneys interested in volunteering to represent these clients should explore the resources below to find out which organizations in their local area have cases to refer.
 Attorneys can indicate their interest in volunteering on the Immigrant Child Advocacy Network website, and can search for organizations on the Unaccompanied Children Resource Center.

 In addition, a Yammer website has been launched specifically to link lawyers around the country representing unaccompanied immigrant children—whether full-time or on a pro bono basis, so that they can ask questions and share information.
-To learn more about the website, read the article in the ABA News archive.

 Keywords: litigation, children's rights, unaccompanied child immigrants, immigration court, removal proceedings, deportation, special immigrant juvenile status, asylum, legal services organizations, pro bono opportunities